AndreasStokholm/Ego.js/README.md

 ##Want to help?

-Do you know I'm doing something horribly wrong? - Please do a pull request with a fix, and I will gladly take a look at your code and implement it if it's smarter than my solution.
+Do you know I'm doing something horribly wrong, or got some nifty thing you wanna add? - Please do a pull request with a fix or addition.

-Designer?
-Would you like to help me make this look better?
-Please contact me on [twitter](https://twitter.com/stkhlm) or here at github.
+Designer, comments or other?
+Please contact me on [twitter](https://twitter.com/stkhlm).